Efficient Joining Failure Assessment of Multi-material Car Bodies in Crash

 Enabling Model-Based Aircraft Certification

-Authored & Presented By Stephen Cook (Northrop Grumman Corporation)
+Authored & Presented By Stephen Cook (Northrop Grumman)

 Culture: Travel by aircraft is one of the safest forms of transportation, in part due to rigorous airworthiness standards and processes.
 As a result, the aircraft certification culture is reluctant to change.
 Pathfinder projects that have been formulated to show the value of model-based aircraft certification.
 The paper will propose next steps to develop a positive certification culture around use of models in the certification process.